MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/secure.md

 | **Better clarity and enforceability of rules and definitions**| Clearly separate data to help keep the environment organized, while making it easy to enforce security rules and definitions. |

 > [!TIP]
-> When you deploy data management and analytics scenario, consider using these automation principles to enable security, as opposed to manually applying them.
+> When you deploy cloud scale analytics, consider using these automation principles to enable security, as opposed to manually applying them.
 Ideally, a user should do manual interaction only to approve or deny an access request.
-For more information, see [Deployment templates for data management and analytics scenario deployment](./architectures/deployment-templates.md).
+For more information, see [Deployment templates for cloud scale analytics deployment](./architectures/deployment-templates.md).

 ## Next steps